|

 DALTON:

-transferred to forename use, itself from various place
+transferred to forename use, from various place

 names composed of the Old English elements dæl "valley" and tun